raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

     [a, b, c] times [d, e, f] = [ad + be, ae + bf, be + cf]

-Which we can code in JavaScript:
+Which we can code in JavaScript, using array destructuring:

 {% highlight javascript %}
 let times = (...matrices) =>